Thannis86/Assignment9/README.md

 The only thing I wish I'd done is a custom sign out button.
 Currently I have left a clerk drop down for this instead of figuring out the correct rerouting to add it to my own drop down, but I am confident that given I have created the routes for sign in and sign up, this would be within my capabilities.

 I am also aware of an issue with the routing where if you sign up through google through the sign in page, it will send you to the wrong address.

 ---

+17/02 9:30pm

+Slight lie.
+There was an issue that I believed I had fixed with the currentUser function.
+Unfortunately I hadn't and anyone that wasn't signed in viewing elements that relied on it would crash because the value was coming out as null.
+To fix this, I hid all elements that use this behind <SignedIn>.
+This doesn't affect functionality.

+---